 The Ethical Position Questionnaire (EPQ), author Donalson R. Forsyth (2008), is the survey for the statistical research analysis.
 “Donalson R. Forsyth is the author of this instrument and agreed for it to be included in the MIDSS database by the Creative Commons Attribution-Non-Commercial 3.0 license.”

+Based on Forsyth’s EPQ survey Forsyth (1980, 1993) he categorizes the ethical viewpoints of individuals, developed a Taxonomy of Personal Moral Philosophies, and then, based on taxonomy, Forsyth created the EPQ to determine where individuals fall on the two scales of idealism and relativism.
+Based on their perspectives, the subjects were then typed into

+one of four categories, showing parallels among the four types within an ethical framework.
+Items on the EPQ were originally published by Forsyth in 1980 in the Journal of Personality and Social Psychology.”
+(Butler 2008). .
+The four categories identified include ethical concern, ethical consistency, ethical integrity, and ethical behavior as defined (Ingerson 2014).

 Research Design